 Sport has always been popular in Estonia.
 In the population, the percentage of amateur athletes and people who regularly exercise is increasing.
-During the last few years, Estonian athletes have own over 140 medals in international championship competitions.
+During the last three years, Estonian athletes have won over 160 medals in international championship competitions.
 Since 1996, sport has been in the Ministry of Culture’s area of government.
 The “Fundamentals of Estonian Sports Policy until 2030”, which was passed by the Riigikogu in 2015, defines the principles that form the basis of sports policy.
 According to the fundamental document of sports policy, the following objective has been established: by 2030 the mental and physical balance and wellbeing of Estonians should be comparable to the level of the Nordic countries, and the living environment in Estonia will promote physical activity along with services that support the lengthening of the lifespans and self-realisation of people who have lived healthy lives, and also strengthens economic growth.

 The decentralisation of sport

 The umbrella organisation of sport is the Estonian Olympic Committee with 70 sport federations, 15 county sport associations, 4 city and town sport associations and 18 national sport associations among its members.
 There are also 18 individual persons among the members.

 - There are around 3,400 professionally certified coaches and over 2,600 sport organisations in Estonia: around 2,400 sport clubs, over 120 sport unions, 70 sport federations, 19 county, city, and town sport associations, and the National Olympic Committee.

 - Approximately 4,500 people in Estonia are active as sports judges.

 - Annually, Estonian athletes will win more than 160 medals at international championship competitions, of which about a tenth are medals in classic Olympic events.